 - Southeast Austin brewery Meanwhile Brewing Co. will release three new beers for the day: the Cerveza Fresca (a pilsner made with Jamaica agua fresca), the El Mero Mero (a horchata rice lager), and the La Araña Discoteca (a lager with sea salt and lime zest).
 (3901 Promontory Point Drive, McKinney)

 - Central East Austin bar Nickel City’s Cinco party includes crispy tacos and margarita specials with Tequila Tromba and Producer Mezcal, plus a whole spicy taco challenge.
 (1133 East 11th Street, Central East Austin)

 - Austin bakery mini-chain Tiny Pies is baking up a little margarita pie with local distillery Tequila 512 for the day.
 It’s available for in-person or online orders. (multiple locations)

 - The East Austin location of Veracruz All Natural is hosting a huge party with flautas and aguas frescas, plus raspas from Fruta Freeze, empanadas from the Doughminican, barbecue kolaches from Kerlaches, as well as a live salsa band plus dancing.
 It’s $12 to enter, and it runs from 6 to 10 p.m.
 (2505 Webberville Road, East Austin)

-Any Cinco de Mayo parties or specials missing?
-Let Eater know through the tipline or comments below.
+Are there any Cinco de Mayo parties or specials missing?
+Let Eater know through the tipline.